Keep on learning: tips for making the transition to online learning

 Stay in touch!

 Your friendly librarians are still here to help.
-They’re working on new solutions to help connect you to the information you need.
-Email email@example.com with your questions!
+Email firstname.lastname@example.org with your questions!
 You can also use this email to request virtual research appointments via Zoom.
-Stay tuned for more information on how Jenks is working to support you.
+You can also chat with us online.
+Look for our chat bubble on many of our library website pages.
+Have a quick question?
+Check out our new FAQs Knowledge Base to see if we have an answer for you.
+If not, submit your question and we’ll get back to you!
 And follow Jenks Library on Instagram (@jenkslibrary) for updates and more resources!